 - Side snap onesies for easy on and easy off, especially during fussy times or diaper blowouts.

 - Surprize by Stride Rite shoes recommended by my mom friends for after your little one starts walking.
+These often have cushioned insoles, light flexible soles, protective front toes, and are easy on / easy off.

 3. HOPE & HENRY